UDT-ITF/website/source/api/index.md

 |`info`| Specifies the information being requested.
 These are described in detail below. |
 |`format`| Specifies the format of the returned information, which can be "json" or "xml". |

 > DISCUSSION POINT: Is this sufficient?
+Do we need xml at all here, or is json sufficient?

 #### 2.2.3 Accessing historical editions
 An ITF text resource MAY change over time, allowing updates, corrections or the addition